This course is ANSI-accredited to the ASTM e2659-18 standard.

-- Understand how employee illnesses and infections can affect food safety.
+- Identify how employee illnesses and infections can affect food safety.

-- Understand their role in helping prevent foodborne illness.
+- Identify management's role in helping to prevent foodborne illness.

 - Demonstrate knowledge of holding temperatures for potentially hazardous foods.

-- Understand why cooking foods to proper temperatures are important.
+- Identify why cooking foods to proper temperatures is important.

-- Understand why cross-contamination is dangerous and know ways to prevent it.
+- Identify why cross contamination is dangerous and know the primary ways to prevent it

-- Understand Bare Hand Prohibition with Ready-to-Eat Foods.
+- Identify Bare Hand Prohibition with Ready-to-Eat Food

 Reasonable accommodations for testing shall be provided at no cost to candidates with special medical needs covered under the Americans with Disabilities Act who submit a written explanation of their needs, along with appropriate medical documentation.
 Food Safety Educators may submit information regarding the stated disability and requested accommodation to its own expert advisers and reserves the right to provide only those reasonable accommodations as required by law.

-- The examinations and the questions contained therein are the exclusive property of Food Safety Educators and are protected by federal copyright law.
+- The examinations and the questions contained therein are the exclusive property of the Certificate Issuer and are protected by federal copyright law.
 No part of the examination(s) may be copied, reproduced in part or whole by any means whatsoever, including memorization.